Before there was Fonzie, there was Kookie.

 I thought it was just a variant of Cookie until I did some research.
 Turns out that Kookie was a hipster character played by Edward Byrnes on the detective show 77 Sunset Strip (1958-1964).
 He worked as a valet parking attendant at the club next door to the detectives’ office.
 The character quickly became a cultural phenomenon:

 Constantly combing his glossy, duck-tailed hair and speaking in what was called ‘jive talk’, Gerald Lloyd Kookson III – ‘Kookie’ to his friends — helped Stu and Jeff out on their cases and stole the show.
 Teenage girls went wild for Kookie and his fan mail reached 10,000 letters a week.
 A glossary was issued for those who wanted to learn his language which included such young dude phrases as, ‘let’s exitville’ (let’s go), ‘out of print’ (from another town), ‘piling up the Z’s’ (sleeping), ‘a dark seven’ (a depressing week) and ‘headache grapplers’ (aspirin) – all soon copied by youth worldwide.

 This popularity led to Kookie-branded merchandise, including “Kookie’s Comb.”

-It also led to Edward Byrnes’ hit novelty song “Kookie, Kookie, Lend Me Your Comb” (1959), a duet with Connie Stevens that reached #4 on the Billboard Hot 100.
+Most impressively, Edward Byrnes became a top-10 recording artist with the release of the novelty song “Kookie, Kookie, Lend Me Your Comb” (1959), a duet with Connie Stevens that reached #4 on the Billboard Hot 100.

 Source: Lewis, Jon E. and Penny Stempel.
 Cult TV: The Essential Critical Guide.
 London: Pavilion Books, 1996.